goualard-f/MicroFloatingPoints.jl/docs/src/manual.md

 10.0
 ```

-Due to the limited range of the `Floatmu` type, some rounding may still occur:
+Due to the limited precision of the `Floatmu` type, some rounding may still occur:
 ```jldoctest constructor-examples
 julia> Floatmu{8,7}(303)
 304.0